Buy a Determination Chinese/Japanese Scroll

 Failure is the Origin of Success Scroll

-Basically, it suggests that failures or defeats are a necessary part of success.
+It suggests that failures or defeats are a necessary part of success.

-失敗は成功の元 is often translated as, "Failure is a stepping stone to success".
+失敗は成功の元 is often translated as “Failure is a stepping stone to success.”

 Note: There are a few similar variations of this idiom in Japanese.